A Mother and Her Children in Nepal

 To celebrate this day, children break open piggy banks to buy their mothers presents, daughters who have married and left home return, and joyous laughter enfolds the entire household.

 "Mother, thank you!"
 These words blossom with happiness like a spring bouquet.
-They express our gratitude for our mothers who gave birth to us and gave us life and turned our homes into a palace of enjoyment, though we may have been poor.
+They express our gratitude for our mothers who, though we may have been poor, turned our homes into a palace of enjoyment.

 Mother!
 Even on those wintry days, your smile had a mysterious power to warm us, like the summer sun!

-If you saw someone being bullied, you would always side with the one being picked on, leaning over and saying, "Don't worry--just do your best!"
+In addition, if you saw a bully, you would always side with the one being picked on, leaning over and saying, "Don't worry about it.
+Just do your best!"

 Now it is our turn to send our love and affection!